valantic/vue-template/src/components/e-icon.md

 The use of `defs` with id reference is not supported in most browsers.
 If an icon e.g. applies a background gradient, defined in `defs` by id, it won't be applied (e.g. fill="url(#background)"). the only fix for this issue seems to be to inline the definitions, the whole image or use it as a normal image.

+See [this page](https://stackoverflow.com/questions/44235845/svg-use-and-gradients-as-fill) for more details and examples.

 ```vue
 <div>
   <h3>Icons like this can't be used from the sprite file</h3>